Volpestyle/Code-Foo-2019/README.md

 # Code Foo 2019 - Front End
-A single page web app for loading news content from IGN.com.
+A single page web app for loading news articles and videos from IGN.com.
 Made with Angular 7.

 ## Description
 This app loads content and comment data from IGN's API at (https://ign-apis.herokuapp.com/).
 Content can be filtered to either show only videos or only articles. <br />